 To view current class descriptions and schedules, open or download the PDF files below:

-The “Learn to Play” 555 Club program, which includes both “live” classes and videos began 3 years ago on October 6, 2014.
-Since then, nearly 1,000 “live” classes have been conducted and there are over 900 step-by-step videos that are available to all member families for unlimited FREE use.
+The “Learn to Play” 555 Club program, which includes both “live” classes and videos began 4 years ago on October 6, 2014.
+Since then, over 2,000 “live” classes have been conducted and there are more than 1,000 step-by-step videos that are available to all member families for unlimited FREE use.

 Which is better — the “live” classes or the videos?
 The “live” classes and the videos are exactly the same; most of the videos were originally “live” classes.
 Every new “live” class is recorded and uploaded as a video so that no one ever has to miss a class.